aswanthnarayan/Brocamp/Week 2&3/Javascript.md

 # JAVASCRIPT
 JavaScript is a Dynamic,Single-threaded ,Interpreted (code executed line by line by an interpreters) Programming language with First class Functions ,It is most well known scripting language for Web pages ,also many non-browser environment also use it like Node.js .

+**JavaScript is a dynamically typed Language** ie, variable types are determined at runtime so we dont want to specify data type

 **First class Functions :** Functions that are treated like any other variables in a programming language called first class functions.

 ## JavaScript Engines